nylar357/tabliss_css/README.md

 6.  **Apply:** The changes should apply immediately.
 Close the settings panel.

 **To remove a custom style**, simply delete the code from the `Custom CSS` box in the Tabliss settings.
+## Included Themes

+*(Optional: You can list the specific themes/files here)*

+*   Browse the different `.css` files in the repository to see the available styles.
+Each file might contain comments explaining its purpose.

+## Contributing

+Feel free to suggest improvements, report issues, or contribute your own themes via Pull Requests!

 ## Previews

 Here's a glimpse of what some of the themes can look like: